Amber Rose Shares Highly-Suggestive Political Photos As She Supports Women’s March

 “This is pure ignorance.
 6 million Jewish people dies at that hands of hitler.
 People who post things like this @amberrose are immature bitter and ignorant.
 My grandma survived the holocaust.
 Why don’t you open your eyes and stop being a dramatic attention seeking idiot.”

 Others stated that fighting hatred with hate is like having sex for virginity.
-Yet, some people agreed with Amber as they stated they want Trump to take responsiblity for his actions.
+Yet, some people agreed with Amber as they stated they want Trump to take responsibility for his actions.

 “Don’t let him get away with it!
 Make him take responsibility for his actions not the media or anyone else!”